17 May The Street Banners

-Exciting news, The Street Banners are up again after an absence of a few years.
-They are supplied and erected by Winchcombe Town Council and they certainly bring a cheery note to our town.
+Exciting news, The Street Banners are up again giving a cheery look to our Town.
+They are supplied and erected by Winchcombe Town Council and they certainly look extremely smart.

-There are four different designs around the town centre, each representing part of our history.
+There are five different designs around the town centre, each representing part of our history.